Chapter 9: An Empire in Ruins

 At the bottom of the first elevator was a jukebox, the first in the game that sold Elixirs.
 We had been finding Elixirs throughout the game, but the ability to purchase them was nice.
 You can carry only 1 of these at a time and they cost 3000 gil.

 Near the end of the level we kept encountering numerous drones and Armoured Soldiers, all very routine and boring.
-Suffice to say we were ready for the game to end, in that usual late-game Final Fantasy malaise that I’ve talked about in the past, but we had no idea how much longer the game would run!
+Suffice to say, we were ready for the game to end, in that usual late-game Final Fantasy malaise that I’ve talked about in the past, but we had no idea how much longer the game would run!
 It’s not like an action game has a clearly defined final dungeon, you know?
 Finding ourselves with a lot of money and even ammo after these interminable attacks, we decided to choose an upgrade path for our favourite gun, the Cerberus.
 The P Cerberus line improves stopping power and accuracy in exchange for a reduced firing rate and capacity.
 The S Cerberus line improves the fire rate and the vague and unexplained weight stat.
-I assume that weight determines your movement speed, which was hardly a concern for single player and so instantly off the docket (if I’m wrong, it hardly ended up hurting us all the same!).
+I assume that weight determines your movement speed, which was hardly a concern for single player and so the S Cerberues went instantly off the docket.
 Last of all was the M Cerberus, the all-rounder, with additional magazine size to boot.
 We were torn between the P and M Cerberus, but once again went with the all-rounder in the end.
 This time we didn’t regret it.

 The first phase of the battle against Azul (“Neo Azul”) had no sign of his famous barrier, and was simply a good old-fashioned gunfight.
 While I can’t say it went smoothly, it did go rather quickly, and we were on to the battle against the Behemoth form, “Arch Azul.”
-We did… not understand how to do this fight.
+We… did not understand how to do this fight.
 Being low on HP at the time, we used a Limit Breaker to heal and attempted to battle him as the Gallian Beast.
 Now, any good walkthrough will tell you that this is actually the best way to fight Arch Azul, since you can stunlock him with close range attacks and basically kill him on the spot.
-But they overlook a key detail: you can’t do that if Azul stunlocks you first, which is exactly what he did.
-As a consequence, we gave up on the idea of close range attacks for the rest of the fight and accidentally abandoned the internet’s best strategy for the battle.
+But they overlook a key detail for unlucky bastards: you can’t do that if Azul stunlocks you first, which is exactly what he did.
+As a consequence, we gave up on the idea of close range attacks for the rest of the fight and inadvertently abandoned the internet’s best strategy for the battle.
 Once we reverted to Vincent, we then discovered that Azul could not be harmed.

-Specifically, Arch Azul can only be hurt by magic and Limit Breaks, the two tools in our belts that we had abandoned since the start of the game.
-The game made this relatively clear by having Azul stomp over some battlefield features, break them and reveal a mako point.
+Specifically, Arch Azul can only be hurt by magic and Limit Breaks, the two tools we had abandoned at the start of the game.
+The game made this relatively clear by having Azul stomp over some battlefield features, break them and reveal a mako point (remember that Limit Breaks were MP-based in Japan).
 We, expecting the game to show the player basic modern courtesy, assumed that these mako points would refill during the battle.
 They did not.
 This meant that as the fight went on, there was a very serious possibility that we might lose the entire battle simply for lack of resources, and there’s a point in our recording where you can actually see me getting ready to reload the game because I thought we were trapped.
 Still, Kyle encouraged that we continue, and even though it came down to our last magic healing item, an Elixir, we were victorious.

 (Oh, and to puncture that story, we also had extra Limit Breaker left over, but it sure sounds more dramatic the other way, doesn’t it?)